mui/material-ui/docs/data/material/components/autocomplete/autocomplete.md

 However, you can use different structures by providing a `getOptionLabel` prop.

-If your options are an array of objects, you must provide the `isOptionEqualToValue` prop to ensure correct selection and highlighting.
+If your options are objects, you must provide the `isOptionEqualToValue` prop to ensure correct selection and highlighting.
 By default, it uses strict equality to compare options with the current value.

 ### Playground